TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/4CompletionPhase.md

 ![Completion Phase](../PhDPostDocs/Appendices/4Completion.PNG)

-## 4.1 Reject candidates
+## 4.1 Rejecting candidates

-Once your preferred candidate has accepted the job offer, it’s time to reject your 2nd best or silver candidate(s).
-Rejecting candidates who have been interviewed is done by phone or face-to-face.
-This is the responsibility of the vacancy holder and not an easy task.
-These candidates invested time and energy in the application process and must be treated with respect and care.
-Furthermore, keep in mind that every interaction with a candidate can either harm or improve TU Delft's employer reputation and that of your research department.
+Once your preferred candidate has accepted the job offer, it is important to notify the remaining candidates.
+Candidates who were interviewed should be informed of the decision either by phone or in person.
+As the vacancy holder, this is your responsibility, and while it may be a challenging task, it is essential that these candidates are treated with respect and professionalism, acknowledging the time and effort they have invested in the application process.

+Remember, every interaction with a candidate can influence TU Delft’s reputation as an employer, as well as the reputation of your research department.
+Careful handling of rejections contributes to maintaining a positive professional image.

-**Please note:** Do not mention the knowledge safety check in your rejection conversation.
-The outcome of the knowledge safety check may not be shared with the candidates.
-Instead, you can mention that other candidates were more suitable for this position.
+**Note:** During the rejection conversation, do not reference the knowledge safety check.
+The outcome of this check is confidential and should not be shared with candidates.
+Instead, you can inform them that another candidate was deemed more suitable for the position

 ```{admonition} Tips for rejection conversations